LouisDSC/kotlin-web-site/docs/topics/kmm/kmm-integrate-in-existing-app.md

 1. In Android Studio, click **File** | **New** | **New Module**.

-2. In the list of templates, select **KMM Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.
+2. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.
    This is required for connecting the shared module to the iOS application.